Dear Advisor: How do I do Product-Led-Growth (PLG) as my Go-to-Market (GTM) strategy for Product market fit (PMF)?

 I share advice on how to learn which of the 30 most common customer pain points your product solves here.

-Step 2: Draw out all Paths Customers may take in your Product to Solve Their Pain Points
+Step 2: Identify Paths Customers may take in your Product to Solve Their Pain Points

 First, let’s write down all of the steps around how we expect our customers to use the product to solve their pain points.
 Expect is the operative word here.